Workplace Investigations

 This briefing forms part of the Workplace Investigations stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Policy language matters.
-Standards described in vague or abstract terms are harder to apply consistently than standards described with practical examples of acceptable and unacceptable behaviour in the organisation's actual context.
+The policy foundation sets out behavioural standards in plain language, with practical examples calibrated to the organisation's actual operating context.
+Standards described in abstract terms are harder to apply consistently than standards expressed with examples of acceptable and unacceptable behaviour in the kinds of situations employees actually encounter.

-Accessible reporting pathways: internal, contact officers and external options
+Reporting pathways: internal, contact officers and external options

 Manager training: recognition, response and escalation

-What employers should review
+What employers should review and evidence

 Frequently asked questions